Xorifelse/simplegame/README.md

-## Section 4 - Bonus: Show me what you got

-- Implement fighting an enemy. (how you do it is up to you!)
+## To do

-- When an enemy or weapon gets clicked it gets deleted from the page
+- When an enemy gets clicked it gets deleted from the page